rarisenpai/ai-memory-sdk/src/typescript/README.md

 #### `initializeUserMemory(userId: string, options?: InitOptions): Promise<string>`

-Initialize memory for a new user.
+Initialize memory for a new user by creating a Letta agent with default blocks (human, summary).

 ```typescript
 interface InitOptions {